01 of 12

 Many cruise travelers have enjoyed sailing on one of Viking's 60+ river ships, and the company has included many of its river fleet's features in the Viking Sea.

 The biggest innovation Viking has on its ocean ships is the almost all-inclusive pricing, with complimentary beer and wine included at lunch and dinner, free WiFi throughout the ship, a shore excursion included at every port, complimentary 24-hour room service, and no fees at any of the specialty restaurants.
 One of the biggest complaints cruise travelers have on mainstream ships is that they are "nickel-and-dimed" to death.
 No such worries on the Viking Sea.
-One piece of good news for travelers-- in 2017, Viking will launch two other ocean-going ships, the Viking Sky and Viking Sun.
+In 2017, Viking launched two other ocean-going ships, the Viking Sky and Viking Sun.

 Here are 10 reasons that the Viking Sea was the hottest new ship of 2016.Continue to 2 of 12 below.